timothyas/xesn/paper.md

 detrimental.
 However, when there is at least one worker per group, the timing is almost the same as for the single worker case, only improving performance by 10-20%.
-While the strong scaling is somewhat muted, the invariance of walltime to reservoir size in \autoref{fig:eager} and number of groups in
+While the strong scaling is somewhat muted, the invariance of wall time to reservoir size in \autoref{fig:eager} and number of groups in
 \autoref{fig:lazy} means that the distributed GPU implementation is able to tackle larger problems at roughly the same